thellimist/TIL/README.md

 - There are no car roads from North America to South America.
 - Australia has a 5500km long fence called Dingo Fence.
 Currently it's purposes is to keep wild dogs out of South East Australia.
 - San José is the capital of Costa Rica.
 There is San Jose in California which is the same but written differently (é).
-- In Costa Rica allows drivers to drive only 6 days a week.
+- Costa Rica allows drivers to drive only 6 days a week.
 The last digit of the plate indicates which day the car can not be used.
-- Somalia got their first ATM in 2014.
 - Afghanistan is GMT +4:30, border to it China is GMT +8.
 3:30 hour difference crossing the border.
-- Crypus has two seperate UK land, Greece and Turkey parts.
+- Crypus has two seperate UK land, single Greece and Turkey parts.

 ### Day 9: 3/02/2017